oogg06/java-method-extractor/README.md

 Compiling
 ----------

 In order to compile it you will need JavaParser](https://github.com/javaparser/javaparser).
-Download and compile JavaParser and then you will be able to compile this  programa.
+Download and compile JavaParser and then you will be able to compile this program.

 Use
 ---